 - Before serving, add 6 to 8 ice cubes and stir briskly, and add a splash of club soda to give a bit of effervescence.
 Serve immediately.

 A couple of things to keep in mind.
-Flavors will meld over time; they may seem a bit harsh when you first make the sangria.
-Also, be careful to taste as you are adding the triple sec so that you don’t over-sweeten.
-More can always be added just before serving.
+As I mentioned, flavors will meld over time, so adjust the sugar just before serving.
+Also, be careful to taste as you are adding the triple sec as that can also over-sweeten.

 Anya von Bremzen wrote one of my most used cookbooks, The New Spanish Table.
 She includes three sangria recipes, including this one: